ausgerechnet/spheroscope/library/guidelines.md

 - They voted against Brexit (voting = action)
 - SCOTUS blocked the policy (banning = action)

-# 57 concept refinement #
+# 57 Concept Refinement #

-- ENTITY 0 is part of ENTITY 1, but this is not the claim of the overall statement
+- ENTITY0 is part of ENTITY1, but this is not the claim of the overall statement
-- This pattern will typically apply to cases where the group membership is expressed via a modifying noun phrase
+- this pattern will typically apply to cases where the group membership is expressed via a modifying noun phrase
-- In contrast to pattern 24 there will usually be no verb phrase expressing membership; instead membership is considered background information on ENTITY 0
+- in contrast to #24 there will usually be no verb phrase expressing membership; instead membership is considered background information on ENTITY0

 ## examples ##

-- ** the EU slave nations ** ** Germany and France **
+- **the EU slave nations** **Germany and France**
-- ** star economist ** Thomas Pickety **
-- ** The Times' ** ** Jane Smith **
-- ** Billionaire Brexit supporter ** ** Max Doe **
+- **star economist** **Thomas Pickety**
+- **The Times'** **Jane Smith**
+- **Billionaire Brexit supporter** **Max Doe**

 ## counterexamples ##
-- Germany and France are slave nations (24)
+- Germany and France are slave nations
+  + 24
-- Thomas Pickety is one of the top economists (24)
+- Thomas Pickety is one of the top economists
+  + 24

 # 58 Desirer #

 - group of entities desiring FORMULA to be true
-- Typical realisations: nouns tied to desire and relative phrases
+- typical realisations: nouns tied to desire and relative phrases
-- No need for a specific entity
+- no need for a specific entity

 ## examples ##

-- Trump is a ** Brexit ** supporter (24+58)
+- Trump is a **Brexit** supporter (24+58)
-- ** Stay ** fans are right
+- **Stay** fans are right
-- People who want ** Brexit ** keep saying that
+- People who want **Brexit** keep saying that

 ## counterexamples ##

-- Trump supports Brexit (3)
+- Trump supports Brexit
+  + #3
-- I want to stay (3)
+- I want to stay
+  + #3
-- Cameron supporter (we can't extract any meaningful information from this because we would need too much background knowledge)
+- Cameron supporter
+  + we can't extract any meaningful information from this because we would need too much background knowledge

 # 59 Believer #

 - group of entities believing FORMULA to be true
-- Typical realisations: nouns tied to desire and relative phrases
+- typical realisations: nouns tied to desire and relative phrases
-- No need for a specific entity
+- no need for a specific entity

 ## examples ##

-- anyone who truly believes ** that this is possible **
+- anyone who truly believes **that this is possible**

 ## counterexamples ##
-- I believe ** this is possible ** (10)
+- I believe this is possible
+  + #10

 # Categories #